Broad beans are a type of bean and part of the legume family. They’re easy and quick to grow!

 Mulch helps reduce weed growth and spaces watering, too.

-When plants are around 6 to 8 inches (15 to 20 cm) tall, ridge their base to about 1¼ to 1½ inches (3 to 4 cm) to anchor it and favor root development.
+When plants are around 6 to 8 inches (15 to 20 cm) tall, ridge their base by about 1¼ to 1½ inches (3 to 4 cm) to anchor it and favor root development.

 Starting in May, usually when broad beans or flowers start forming, pinch tips of stems above the 5th or 6th pair of leaves.